Skip to main content

 Elgar: The Kingdom

-Crouch End Festival Chorus has partnered with Signum Records to release a long-awaited new recording of Elgar’s choral masterpiece The Kingdom on 9 May 2025.
-The choir is joined by soloists Francesca Chiejina (soprano), Dame Sarah Connolly (mezzo-soprano), Benjamin Hulett (tenor) and Ashley Riches (bass), and the London Mozart Players.
-The conductor is CEFC’s Music Director David Temple MBE.
+Crouch End Festival Chorus partnered with Signum Records to release a long-awaited new recording of Elgar’s choral masterpiece The Kingdom on 9 May 2025.
+The choir was joined by soloists Francesca Chiejina (soprano), Dame Sarah Connolly (mezzo-soprano), Benjamin Hulett (tenor) and Ashley Riches (bass), and the London Mozart Players.
+The conductor was CEFC’s Music Director David Temple MBE.

 About The Kingdom